How to get your website to the top of Google

 Keyword research is possibly the most vital task when it comes to SEO.
 As you need to find out what keywords people are using to search for the products and services you offer.
 A good idea when starting out is to research what other websites that are in your sector are ranking for.
 This can be done by searching the keywords that your field use.
 Even just searching a certain phrase and seeing if any relevant sites appear.

 Although ranking highly for a keyword can feel nice and you start to think you’re getting somewhere, if this keyword doesn’t bring you high-quality leads or conversions, then it’s pointless.

-There is a wide array of websites that can be used to help you when researching keywords, for example, websites like Stackline, SEMrush, and Google’s keyword planning tool can all be useful.
-The keywords you focus on should be the ones that will equate to sales and new customers, not just people searching for information as this could be anything from students researching to competitors also keyword searching.
+There is a wide array of websites that can be used to help you when researching keywords.
+For example, websites like Stackline, SEMrush, and Google’s keyword planning tool can all be useful.
+The keywords you focus on should be the ones that will equate to sales and new customers.
+Not just people searching for information as this could be anything, from students researching to competitors also keyword searching.

-Good information is also needed, not just keywords
+You need Good information, not just keywords

-A few years ago, it was good enough to just have keywords in your page copy to get high rankings, but now that search engines like Google are more sophisticated, it doesn’t work like that anymore.
+A few years ago, it was good enough to just have keywords in your page copy to get high rankings.
+But now that search engines like Google are more sophisticated, it doesn’t work like that anymore.
 To reach the higher ranks of Google search engine results pages now, your information now has to be tight and to the point, from Google’s point of view, they are looking for straight forward and relevant information to take back to the user.

 Google rewards websites that answer questions and target answers to the questions they believe the user wants to know.

 Google and other search engines on the internet love to be able to see information and crawl through the hierarchy of information.
 This means having a clear menu, categories, and links to corresponding pages with relevant copy.